PCOS: From symptoms to self-advocacy. Get the handbook

 Up to 47% of cycles can vary by up to 7 days, so it can be tricky to determine when you are most fertile.

 Here are some ways to help you determine when you are ovulating.
-However, since not all of these options are created equal, it’s important to consider the benefits and drawbacks of each:
+However, since not all of these options are created equal, it’s essential to consider the benefits and drawbacks of each:

 Monitoring cervical mucus